Cloud FastPath Migrates 100’s of Terabytes into Box

 Given the sensitivity of the content that HMH manages, protecting data in motion was also a critical requirement that Cloud FastPath addressed with full data encryption and point-to-point transfers that avoid the need for temporary data staging.
 An on-going requirement was to continually sync a small number of file servers with an archive set up in Box.
 HMH also leverages Cloud FastPath for this use case.

 HMH tested numerous migration methods and solutions before selecting Cloud FastPath.
-Nothing else provides the data transfer speed, automated content migration features, and central cloud-based control panel that HMH relies on to make its Box project a showcase.
+Nothing else provides the data transfer speed, automated content migration features, and central cloud native SaaS control panel that HMH relies on to make its Box project a showcase.

 Maximizing The Investment In Box